Chairman: Kelvin Thomas

 On the left is the West Stand that fills with the more mouthy Teyn fans armed with those horrible plastic "happy clappers" which really should be banned from use.
 Forever.

 Overall, Sixfields is a fairly basic but decent stadium for League One.
-The home fans can make some noise but sometimes it can also feel a little quiet in there and there are better venus in the third tier to watch football.
+The home fans can make some noise but sometimes it can also feel a little quiet in there and there are better venues in the third tier to watch football.